7 ¿Cuál es tu día festivo favorito?

 Watch as Speak Spanish with Paula introduces you to indirect object pronouns and how to use them in a sentence to signal who is receiving the action or object.

-Based on what you just learned from Paula’s video and the slide on indirect object pronouns, determine which indirect object pronoun would be used for the following people.
+Based on what you just learned from Paula’s video and Slide 46 on indirect object pronouns, determine which indirect object pronoun would be used for the following people.

 ¡Muy bien! :).
 Dulce is such a gift giver! 🙂 Earlier, she shared what she plans to get her mom, husband and son for Christmas.
 However, Dulce has not completed her Christmas shopping! 🙂